Different Coalescence Sources of Light Nuclei Production in Au-Au Collisions at $\sqrt{s_{NN}}=3$ GeV: Results and discussions

 \subsection{$p_T$ spectra of nucleons}

+The invariant $p_T$ distributions at different rapidity intervals of primordial protons $ f_{p,\text{pri}}^{(\text{inv})}(p_{T},y) $ and neutrons $ f_{n,\text{pri}}^{(\text{inv})}(p_{T},y) $ are necessary inputs for computing $p_T$ distributions of light nuclei in our model.
+The relationship of primordial protons and those final-state ones is as follows { \arraycolsep{0pt} } The last three terms in the equation denote the invariant $p_T$ distributions of protons consumed in light nuclei production, those coming from hyperon weak decays and those final-state ones, respectively.
+The feed-down contribution from the weak decays of hyperons to protons is about $1.5\%$~\cite{Liu:2022ump} and that entering into light nuclei takes about $20\%$~\cite{Liu:2021xfy}.
+Considering that most of primordial protons, more than 80\%, evolve to be final-state ones, we ignore the variation of the shape of the $p_T$ spectra of primordial protons and final-state ones.
+In this case, we can get $f_{p,\text{pri}}^{(\text{inv})}(p_{T},y) \approx \frac{1}{81.5\%}f_{p,\text{fin}}^{(\text{inv})}(p_{T},y)$.

-The nucleon $p_T$ distributions are necessary inputs for computing $p_T$ distributions of light nuclei in our method.
-We here use the blast-wave model to get invariant $p_T$ distribution functions of protons by fitting the proton experimental data in Ref.~\cite{HLiu:2021AuAu3GeV}.
-The blast-wave function~\cite{BlastWave:1993PRC} is given as { \arraycolsep{0.2pt} } where $r$ is the radial distance in the transverse plane and $R$ is the radius of the fireball. $m_T$ is the transverse mass of the proton. $I_0$ and $K_1$ are the modified Bessel functions, and the velocity profile $\rho=tanh^{-1}[\beta_s(\frac{r}{R})^n]$.
+We here use the blast-wave model to get invariant $p_T$ distribution functions of final-state protons by fitting the proton experimental data in Ref.~\cite{Liu:2021xfy}.
+The blast-wave function~\cite{Schnedermann:1993ws} is given as { \arraycolsep{0.2pt} } where $r$ is the radial distance in the transverse plane and $R$ is the radius of the fireball. $m_T$ is the transverse mass of the proton. $I_0$ and $K_1$ are the modified Bessel functions, and the velocity profile $\rho=tanh^{-1}[\beta_s(\frac{r}{R})^n]$.
 The surface velocity $\beta_s$, the kinetic freeze-out temperature $T_{kin}$ and $n$ are fitting parameters.